AI Signal Dashboard

 Movers

 March 11, 2026 - March 14, 2026, David Valadao's price surged from 63.5c to 87c, while GOP challenger Chris Mathys crashed from 23c to 11c.
 This indicates the market has priced in a consolidation of the Republican vote, effectively locking Valadao for one spot.
-Simultaneously, the Democratic field saw high volatility and a correction: Jasmeet Bains plummeted from 55.5c to 39.5c, and Randy Villegas dropped from 69.5c to 59c, signaling high uncertainty and potential capital flight regarding the Democratic slot.
+Simultaneously, the Democratic field saw high volatility and a correction: Jasmeet Bains plummeted from 55.5c to 39.5c, and Randy Villegas dropped from 69.5c to 59c, signaling high uncertainty.

 February 22, 2026 - February 26, 2026, Jasmeet Bains' price spiked from 28c to 50.5c upon winning the CADEM endorsement before retracing.
 Randy Villegas steadily declined from 64c to 43.5c as his opponent strengthened.